MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-overview.md

     2. Plan production operations

-        Parallel branches from this subprocess are *acquire to dispose* and *procure to pay*.
+        Parallel branches from this subprocess are *acquire to dispose* and *Source to pay*.

     3. Run production operations